Worldwide Guide to Women in Leadership

 2002 Acting Assistant Minister of Women's Affairs and Social Welfare Anuradha Koirala

-2002-03 Minister of State of Women's Affairs, Children and Social Welfare
+2002-03 State Minister for Women's Affairs, Children and Social Welfare

 2003 Member of the Government Negotiating Team to Pursue Talks with the Maoists

-2003-04 Minister of State of Women, Children and Social Welfare Dr. Renu Yadav
+2003-04 State Minister for Women, Children and Social Welfare Dr. Renu Yadav

 2008-11 Minister of Education